Active: A fully initiated member of a sorority who is currently attending university.

 Continuous Open Bidding (COB): An opportunity for chapters who are not at quota or total to extend bids to women who did not join a sorority during the formal recruitment period.

-Formal Recruitment: The weeks in which sorority recruitment events are held on campus.
+Formal Recruitment: The weeks in which Panhellenic recruitment events are held on campus.

 Fraternity: An organization with lifelong membership which uses Greek letters as a name.
 Women's fraternities are informally called sororities.